Background

 Member – States

 The Schengen area almost coincides with the European Union area comprising the Union’s Member-States with the exception of some of them, and certain third countries as well.
-European Union countries which are not Schengen Convention full members are: Great Britain, Ireland, Cyprus, Bulgaria and Romania, while the third countries, non-European Union members, that belong to the Schengen area, are: Iceland, Norway, Switzerland, and Lichtenstein.
+European Union countries which are not Schengen Convention full members are: Ireland, Cyprus, while the third countries, non-European Union members,that belong to the Schengen area, are: Iceland, Norway, Switzerland, and Lichtenstein.

 Freedom & Security in the Schengen area